-KEFI Minerals Plc
+KEFI Minerals plc

-KEFI is now positioned as an operator of two advanced gold development projects within the highly prospective Arabian-Nubian Shield, with an attributable 1.6 Moz (75% of Tulu Kapi's 1.9 Moz and 40% of Jibal Qutman's 0.5 Moz) Au Mineral Resources (JORC 2012) plus significant resource growth potential.
-Upon closure of the acquisition by KEFI of 100% of KME, attributable insitu gold would be 2.1 Moz (100% of Tulu Kapi's 1.9 Moz and 40% of Jibal Qutman's 0.5 Moz).
-KEFI targets that production at these projects generate cash flows for further exploration and expansion as warranted, recoupment of development costs and, when appropriate, dividends to shareholders.
+KEFI is the operator of two advanced gold development projects within the highly prospective Arabian-Nubian Shield, with an attributable 1.6 Moz (95% of Tulu Kapi's 1.9 Moz and 40% of Jibal Qutman's 0.5 Moz) Au Mineral Resources (JORC 2012) plus significant resource growth potential.
+KEFI is targeting for production at these projects to generate cash flows for further exploration and expansion as warranted, recoupment of development costs and, when appropriate, dividends to shareholders.

-Expected milestones for the remainder of 2014 include the following:
+Expected milestones for the remainder of 2015 at Tulu Kapi include:

-- Independent verification of revised mine plan - Independent verification of estimates for capex, opex and closure - Closure of acquisition of the remaining 25% of Tulu Kapi - Nyota shareholders to receive shares in KEFI

-- Independent verification of Ore Reserves - Assembly of bank syndicate and agreement of indicative terms sheet for project finance - Re-activation of Tulu Kapi Mining Licence Application, suspended mid-2013 by Nyota - Application for Jibal Qutman Mining Licence for G&M Joint Venture in Saudi Arabia
+- Independent verification of refined mine plan - Independent verification of refined estimates for capex, opex and closure - Independent verification of updated Ore Reserves - Assembly of bank syndicate and agreement of indicative terms sheet for project finance - Receipt of Mining Licence in Q1 2015 (application suspended mid-2013 by previous owner of the asset)